 Alexander Boteler (‘1835), whose wife was Helen Stockton of the prominent Princeton Stocktons, reportedly helped design the Confederate flag and the Great Seal of the Confederacy.
 (Perhaps he inherited his artistic talent from his grandfather Charles Willson Peale, who painted Washington at the Battle of Princeton, which hung in Nassau Hall for more than two centuries.)
 At one decisive juncture, Boteler convinced his impetuous friend “Stonewall” Jackson not to resign from the Confederate army.

-Recent research has turned up more than 600 Tigers who enlisted to fight in the Union and Confederate armies; more than half of them chose the Confederacy.
+Recent research has turned up more than 600 Princeton students and graduates who enlisted to fight in the Union and Confederate armies; more than half of them chose the Confederacy.
 For Northern patriots, there was reason to be suspicious of Old Nassau, whose alumni were deeply complicit in the rebel cause—as officers, soldiers, doctors, and spies.